 Organized Wii Bowling Leagues are scheduled throughout the year.
 Winter, Summer ,and Fall leagues are available.
 Some leagues are scratch play while others are handicap leagues.
 Most run for 8 weeks and players bowl weekly.
 A Wii Bowling Banquet with awards and pizza celebrates the end of each league.
 Beginners to advanced Wii bowlers are welcomed.
 No experience necessary, we will teach you to play.

 League times are announced on this website and posted at the Elmwood Hall Senior Center.

 Cost to play is $1 per week equaling $ 8 for each league.

 Hot topics from around the horn with this dynamic duo who have been avid sports fans from the time they were young.
 Share stories and stats, watch sports related movies, and brag about your favorite team.
 Guest speakers thoughout the year.
-Meets twice a month on Tuesdays at 1:00 pm.
+Meets on the 2nd and 4th Tuesday at 1:00 pm.
 Free.

 Love to sing or play an instrument?
-Join the Elmwood Concert Singers lead by Jill Kaufman Weiss, choir director, pianist and musician extraordinaire.
-The Elmwood Concert Singers rehearse weekly and perform concerts throughout the year.
+Join Elmwood’s Finest Chorus lead by Jill Kaufman Weiss, choir director, pianist and musician extraordinaire.
+The Elmwood’s Finest Chorus rehearse weekly and perform concerts throughout the year.
 All singers and musicians welcomed.
+No experience necessary.

 Meets weekly on Wednesdays at 1:30 pm.
 Free.